Readers Write: ‘I have never ridden my bicycle so hard or for so long’

 I had a second of doubt trying to follow Jay’s wheel toward the end.
 He was a pure motor.
 I mean he just didn’t seem to falter.
 Youth?
 Maybe.
 Natural toughness.
 Yes.

 And never will I go with such a miserable lighting system again.
 It was anemic at best.
-But again, lucky to be with guys who had enough combined lumins to do major surgery by.
-Thank you gentleman for your firepower, both brain and headlamp.
+But again, lucky to be with guys who had enough combined luminous to do major surgery by.
+Thank you gentleman for your firepower, both brain, and headlamp.

 And no, this is not RAGBRAI.
 We were not just riding out in the ditch.
 We are not lost, which is what must we look like to any rational Iowa rural resident.

 Three AM.
 Raining hard and windy.
-Farmer hears their dog barking and happens to look out his window.
+A farmer hears their dog barking and happens to look out his window.
 A string of guys riding their damn bikes on a dirt road in the middle of the night.
 All wearing headlamps.
 Damn fools.
-Same pack of guys shows up at convenient store in absolutely the darkest part of the night.
-Guy at register stands there with dumb founded look.
+The same pack of guys shows up at the convenience store is absolutely the darkest part of the night.
+The guy at the register stands there with a dumbfounded look.
 Headlamps still on.
-Click clack and muddied cycling shoes slipping on polished floor.
+Click-clack and muddied cycling shoes slipping on the polished floor.
 Dumbly and I mean dumbly looking for something salty to eat.
 How hard is it to pick out something to eat after 230 miles?
 Really hard.
-Guy at register must think we are insane.
+The guy at register must think we are insane.
 But a curious question?
 Not one.
-Not one comment from register guy.
+Not one comment from the register guy.

 I feel pretty good.
 It’s dark but I know it will be getting light soon.
 I’ve lucked out and hooked onto a group of guys riding the pace I want to go.
 We are making miles into the headwind.
 I think I have a good chance of actually making the first checkpoint this year.
 I know I’m not going to give up this year.
 I hear the first robins chirping their morning song.
 The kildeer are barking their usual orders as they glide by right in front of our bikes.
 I love riding these rural roads.